mrocklin/blog/_posts/work/2015-01-06-Towards-OOC-Scheduling.md

 of our cores.

 In principle we could have computed this with only 100MB or so of RAM.
-We failed to actually achieve this but still, *in theory*, we're great!
+We failed to actually achieve this (see note at bottom) but still, *in theory*, we're great!

 Avoid Intermediates